by Ollie Stewart

 If you said yes to any of these then it’s possible that you have an alignment problem.
 Without alignment, it’s nearly impossible to coordinate strategic and tactical work efforts.
 Without coordination, the quality of team productivity and morale can rapidly diminish.

 But that’s not all.
 To really understand the impact of misalignment you have to dig a little deeper.
 At the heart of the alignment lies the notion of trust.
-A recent report from the Harvard Business Review touched on the strategic importance of fostering trust, listing talent acquisition as a key benefit.
+The Harvard Business Review touched on the strategic importance of fostering trust, listing talent acquisition as a key benefit.

 Companies that foster a trusting culture will have an advantage in the war for talent: Who would choose to stay in a stressful, divisive atmosphere if offered a productive, supportive one?